fnyaung/Fablix-2021/README.md

     - Hyejin Kim and Faustina Nyaung both worked on MovieListPage, Confirmation, Checkout, Browse, Login.
     - Hyejin Kim worked on Search
     - Faustina Nyaung worked on Payment

+- Project 3:
+    - Hyejin Kim worked on task 1 to 6.
+    - Faustina Nyaung worked on task 7

 ### To run this project:
 1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/cs122b-spring21-team-11.git`